11 Ways You Could Be Cleaning Your Kitchen Wrong

 You didn’t realize your reusable grocery bags needed a cleaning

 Reusable bags are great for the environment, but they can be germ magnets.
 According to a 2012 University of Pennsylvania study, the city of San Francisco saw a rise in emergency department visits (due to food poisoning) following the city’s ban on plastic grocery bags.
 While the study can’t prove that the reusable bags were the only factor, other research indicates they do harbor disease-causing bacteria.
 A joint research report from the University of Arizona and Loma Linda University in California found E. coli on more than half of reusable bags sampled.
 Even worse: 97 percent of the study participants interviewed never thought to wash or sanitize their reusable bag.
 Wrap raw meat in a plastic bag before putting it in your reusable one to prevent leakage.
 Never use these bags for anything other than groceries to prevent cross-contamination.
 To clean then, turn them inside out and spray with an all-purpose cleaner; let the bags air dry.
-Check out these other 11 spots you always forget to clean.

 You never remove your removable stove burners